GeorgeBrackpool/Space-Tracer-Website/README.md

 Description

 A website designed to showcase and encourage more downloads for my first game release on the Google Play Store, Space Tracer.
-Space Tracer is a mobile space action game available only on the Google Play Store worldwide.
+Space Tracer is a mobile space action game available on the Google Play Store worldwide.
 Built using HTML, CSS and Bootstrap along with some Javascript for smooth scroll buttons.
 Improving upon skills that I learnt from the Tinder Clone website.

 Installation